Cathy O'Donnell: Career

 O'Donnell was loaned to RKO for They Live by Night (1948).
 Farley Granger played her love interest.
 The film is on The Guardians list of the top 10 noir films.
 The two actors appeared together again in Side Street (1950).

 Later she starred in The Miniver Story (also 1950) as Judy Miniver.
 She had a large supporting role in Detective Story (1951) with Kirk Douglas.
 She appeared as Barbara Waggoman, the love interest of James Stewart's character in the western The Man from Laramie (1955).
 Her final film role was in Ben-Hur (1959) playing the part of Tirzah, the sister to Judah Ben-Hur.

 In the 1960s she appeared in TV shows such as Perry Mason, The Rebel and Man Without a Gun.
 Her last screen appearance was in 1964 in an episode of Bonanza.

 Personal life and death

 In 1946, while acting in The Best Years of Our Lives, O'Donnell met director William Wyler's older brother Robert Wyler.
 On April 11, 1948, at age 24, she married 47-year-old Robert.
+After four days, O'Donnell filed for divorce, alleging Robert of "extreme cruelty."
+A month later, they reconciled.

-On April 11, 1970, her 22nd wedding anniversary, she died after a long battle with cancer.
+On April 11, 1970, her 22nd wedding anniversary, O'Donnell died after a long battle with cancer.
 She is interred at Forest Lawn Memorial Park, Glendale, California.